MicrosoftDocs/ATADocs/ATPDocs/reconnaissance-alerts.md

 Security principal reconnaissance is used by attackers to gain critical information about the domain environment.
 Information that helps attackers map the domain structure, as well as identify privileged accounts for use in later steps in their attack kill chain.
 Lightweight Directory Access Protocol (LDAP) is one the most popular methods used for both legitimate and malicious purposes to query Active Directory.
 LDAP focused security principal reconnaissance is commonly used as the first phase of a Kerberoasting attack.
 Kerberoasting attacks are used to get a target list of Security Principal Names (SPNs), which attackers then attempt to get Ticket Granting Server (TGS) tickets for.

-In order to allow Azure ATP to accurately profile and learn legitimate users, no alerts of this type are triggered in the first 10 days following Azure ATP deployment.
-Once the Azure ATP initial learning phase is completed, alerts are generated on computers which perform suspicious LDAP enumeration queries or queries targeted to sensitive groups that using methods not previously observed.
+In order to allow [!INCLUDE [Product short](includes/product-short.md)] to accurately profile and learn legitimate users, no alerts of this type are triggered in the first 10 days following [!INCLUDE [Product short](includes/product-short.md)] deployment.
+Once the [!INCLUDE [Product short](includes/product-short.md)] initial learning phase is completed, alerts are generated on computers which perform suspicious LDAP enumeration queries or queries targeted to sensitive groups that using methods not previously observed.

 **Learning period**